-Planning a family trip with a foster child requires planning, but can be a great bonding and trust building opportunity.
+Planning a family trip with a foster child requires planning, but it can be a great bonding and trust building opportunity.

 If a foster child has just joined your family, you may be excited about taking your very first family vacation together.
 As found by researchers at Penn State, all children – including teens – benefit from spending time with their parents; doing so has “important implications for adolescents’ psychological and social adjustment.”
 Because daily life is usually busy, a vacation is an ideal way to give children this much-needed time, but also to get to know them – their interests, passions, and unique personality traits.
 How can you ensure that your first vacation together has all the ingredients you need to achieve this aim?